The Historic Metcalf Franklin Farm

 Board of Directors

 Every member of our Board of Directors brings a unique set of skills and expertise to our organization.
-Elected by HMFFP Association Members, Board Members are all volunteers who are dedicated to preserving the farm for the future generations.
+Elected by HMFFP Association Members, Board Members are all volunteers who share a common goal of preserving the farm for the future generations.

 List of Services